soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/auditing-troubleshooting-scenarios.md

 ## Using the Office 365 audit log search tool

-Each of the troubleshooting scenarios described in this article are based on using the audit log search tool in the Office 365 Security & Compliance Center.
+Each of the troubleshooting scenarios described in this article are based on using the audit log search tool in the Office 365 security and compliance center.
 This section lists the permissions required to search the audit log and describes the steps to access and run audit log searches.
 Each scenario section provides specific guidance about how to configure an audit log search query and what to look for in the detailed information in the audit records that match the search criteria.

 ### Permissions required to use the audit log search tool